iai-group/sigir2017-table/README.md

 - DBpedia 2015-10
 - WikiTable from http://websail-fe.cs.northwestern.edu/TabEL/

-## Runs
+## Implementations
-All the run files can be found in /output.
+All the row and column population implementation can be found in /Population.

 ## Contact
 If you have any question, please contact Shuo Zhang at shuo.zhang@uis.no